uriel1998/agaetr/README.md

 * $title - The title of the article
 * $description - The main description of the article from the summary or OpenGraph tags.
-* $description2 - Additional description, typically used by agaetr for appending archive links, but it doesn't need to be.
+* $description2 - Additional description, typically used by agaetr for archive links, but it doesn't need to be.
 * $hashtags - what it says
 * $link - the original URL to the article
 * $imgurl - a link to an image to go with the article